MatiasTonello/Landingpage-GM2/README.md

 <h1> Landing page GM2 Academmy </h1>

-<h3> Tecnologías aplicadas: </h3>
+<h3> Applied technologies </h3>

 <ul>
   <li> Html </li>
   <li> Css </li>
 </ul>

-<p> Maquetado realizado para GM2 Academy, en la cuál debimos especializarnos en el diseño de una web utilizando las distintas herramientas que nos ofrece CSS.
-Flexbox, pseudoclases, pseudoelemento, uso de metodología BEM, scaffolding. </p>
+<p>Layout made for GM2 Academy, in which we had to specialize in the design of a website using the different tools offered by CSS.
+Flexbox, pseudoclasses, pseudoelement, use of BEM methodology, scaffolding.. </p>